saritaore/saritaore.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome!
 I am a fifth-year Ph.D. student in the Department of Economics and Education at Teachers College, Columbia University.
+I was a visiting scholar at Princeton University (2023–2025), and I am currently a research fellow at the Inter-American Development Bank's Research Department.

 My research focuses on topics in development, education, health, and gender economics.
 I use both experiments and tools from applied microeconomics.
 My current projects are based in Peru and Mozambique.

-I received my master’s degree in Economics from Los Andes University in Bogotá, Colombia, and a  bachelor’s degree in Economics from Universidad Nacional Mayor de San Marcos in Lima, Peru.